The Best Functional Dumbbell Leg Workout for Mass

 Functional Dumbbell Leg Workout for Mass

-These leg exercises are specific to dumbbell use, but with a tool such as the YBell, you’re able to perform different variations of the exercise depending on how you hold the YBell to change the weight distribution.
+These leg exercises are tailored to be performed with dumbbells, however, with a versatile tool like the YBell, you can execute different versions of the exercise by modifying your grip on the YBell to alter weight distribution.

-A grip change is an equipment change for YBell, giving it the functionality to carry you through your dumbbell leg workouts while also acting as a kettlebell, double-grip medicine ball, and push-up stand for all of your other training needs.
+Switching grips with the YBell is equivalent to changing equipment, giving it the capacity to assist you with your dumbbell leg workouts and act as a kettlebell, double-grip medicine ball, and push-up stand for all your other training requirements.

-Here are six of the best dumbbell leg exercises for mass that will also sculpt your arms and strengthening your core.
+Here we present six exceptional dumbbell leg exercises for mass that will not only chisel your arms but also fortify your core.

 1. Dumbbell Hammer Curl Squat Press